by KD Miller

 "Be quiet," she shot back at her husband.
 "I'm going to do this!"

 "Is that so," Mr. Woodrow stomps back.
 The children slink in fear.
-Catrina feels like her body would explode.
+Catrina felt like her body would explode.

 The silence of the train station was shattered by the tiny boy bursting into tears.
 Catrina pushes past her husband and Mr. Woodrow.
 Pulling a handkerchief out of her pocket, she took the boy into her arms.